lucabnt/lbwebsite/content/blog/tuebingen_experiential_guide.md

 ## Places

 I also wanted to point out a few places in the Tübingen larger surroundings that I had the pleasure to visit during my stay.
-I'll not include every single city and town, since you could easily track them in any tourist guide (e.g. from the Baden-Württemberg Lonely Planet), but I'll cover some castles and some panoramic viewpoints.
+I'll not include every single city and town, since you could easily track them in any tourist guide (e.g. the Baden-Württemberg Lonely Planet), but I'll cover some castles and some panoramic viewpoints.

 ### Castles